-About two years ago, I wrote a blog post that broke down what I learned about your through 4 redesigns.
-Incase you missed the post, here is what I learned from you from the first 4 redesigns:
+About two years ago, I wrote a blog post that broke down what I learned about you through 4 redesigns.
+In case you missed the post, here is what I learned from you from the first 4 redesigns:

 - You don’t really care to find new blog posts through categories.
-Do to this there is a “most popular posts widget” in the sidebar, which you tend to prefer.
+Due to this, there is a “most popular posts widget” in the sidebar, which you tend to prefer.

-- The most effective way I have been able to monetize Quick Sprout was by linking to my two companies, Crazy Egg and KISSmetrics, in the sidebar.
+- The most effective way in which I have been able to monetize Quick Sprout was by linking it to my two companies, Crazy Egg and KISSmetrics, in the sidebar.
 This blog currently drives a few thousand people to my companies every month.

-- By adding a top commenters widget I was able to increase the amount of comments on Quick Sprout by 79%.
+- By adding a “top commenters” widget, I was able to increase the number of comments on Quick Sprout by 79%.

 - When I removed the “subscribe to comments” option, my comments per post went down by 26% (I’ve added it back since then).

-- The only social media icons that you clicked on were Twitter, so I removed all other social media buttons.
+- The only social media icon that you clicked on was Twitter, so I removed all other social media buttons.